 Studio Thor, Brussels

-Performance carried out several times for small groups, reservations on site.
+Performance carried out 9 times for small groups, at irregular intervals, reservations on site.